julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, December 28, 2024.
+Sunday, December 29, 2024.
 Quote of the day:

-> "Who is wise in love, love most, say least." - Alfred Tennyson
+> "I'm happy to report that 'The New Press' is still in business to this day.
+But not thanks to me.
+I was a really bad publishing intern." - Lev Grossman